100 Amazing Old Fashioned Baby Names For Boys And Girls

 48. Jack

 Jack is one of those short names that pack a wallop in it.
-It is one of the most popular names of all times.
-Presently, it the 46th most popular name in the United States.
+It is one of the most popular names of all time.
+Since 1900, this name has consistently featured among the top 1000 names in the US (1).
 Not bad for a vintage name, huh!

 49. Luther

-Luther, meaning ‘renowned warrior’ conjures the memories of the American civil rights leader, Martin Luther King, Jr. It was also the name of a popular crime drama in the United Kingdom.
+Luther, meaning ‘renowned warrior,’ brings up memories of the American civil rights leader, Martin Luther King, Jr. It was also the name of a popular crime drama in the United Kingdom.

 50. Walter